MedSolut AG

 What is a filtering half mask?

 Filtering half masks are also called FFP masks.
-The abbreviation stands for Filtering Face Piece.
+The abbreviation comes from the English and stands for "Filtering Face Piece".
 Other terms for filtering half masks are particle-filtering half masks or particle-filtering respiratory protection.
-In corona times, health experts recommend that all citizens wear FFP2 masks exclusively.
-In addition to self-protection, they also provide external protection in case the wearer excretes SARS-CoV-2 viruses.
+In Corona times, health experts recommend that all citizens wear FFP2 masks exclusively.
+In addition to self-protection, they also ensure third-party protection in the event that the wearer excretes SARS-CoV-2 viruses.

-Types of particle filtering half mask
+Types of the particle filtering half mask

 The different mask types in detail: